Behavior Chain Analysis: Why You Keep Reacting the Same Way (And How to Stop)

 You started with the question, “Why do I keep reacting this way?”

-Without pointing the finger at you, behaviour chain analysis provides an answer.
+Without pointing the finger at you, behavior chain analysis provides an answer.
 It shows that a narrative exists between trigger and response.
-That narrative shapes emotion, and emotion shapes behaviour.
-Behaviour has repercussions.
+That narrative shapes emotion, and emotion shapes behavior.
+Behavior has repercussions.
 A consequence can make the loop stronger or weaker.

-Once you recognise the chain, you stop seeing yourself as broken.
+Once you recognize the chain, you stop seeing yourself as broken.
 You consider yourself to have a pattern.

 There are also obvious patterns.

-Forcing better behaviour is not the true change.
+Forcing better behavior is not the true change.
 It’s about getting so deep into your own process that you start to feel like you can respond in many different ways.

 If you want to experience this shift in your own life, start by choosing one recent reaction and gently tracing it backward.
 Curiosity, not criticism, is where clarity begins.